treytesoro/wingetnodets/README.md

 2. parsemsix.ps1 (work in progress)
 3. parsenullsoft.ps1

-Edit the `$packageEndpoint` variable at the beginning of each script.
+Edit the `parserconfig.json` file and set `ingestpackageURI`.
 This is the URI of the /package REST endpoint.

 Running a parser will prompt for the URL of the package